Thank you for looking. Now the boring bit!

 I have been able to provide or licensed images for various publishers, websites and art suppliers including: Harper Collins, Artko (John Lewis & Partners etc), The Geological Society of London, The BBC, The University of Edinburgh, Scottish Natural Heritage, Scottish Nature Photography and The Moray Council.
 A few years back I was interviewed as ‘Featured Photographer’ by Tim Parkin editor of the on-line photography magazine ‘On Landscape’ and for anyone interested that interview can be sourced here.
 The magazine also featured part of my project ‘Clashach / Cove Bay’ and this can be found here.
 I'm happy to have had varying award success in the Landscape Photographer of The Year competition, The Scottish Nature Photography Awards, The UK Wildlife Photography Competition and The National Countryside Photography Competition.

 Is camera choice and gear important?
 No I really don't think so just as long as it is fit for your purpose.
 A camera is only a tool after all.
 For anyone interested most of my images were made using Nikon cameras and lenses.
-Currently however I'm using Fujifilm equipment mounted on a RRS head which in turn is then mounted on a Gitzo tripod.
-When I use filters I currently use Formatt-Hitech Firecrest.
-I also use a Heliopan Circular Polarizer.
+Currently however I'm using Fujifilm equipment (GFX 50s) mounted on a RRS head which in turn is then mounted on a Gitzo tripod.
+I still use filters and currently I use the Haida M10 system and polariser along with various Haida Red Diamond filters.

 If I can be of help in any photographic way or if you have a licencing query please use the contact page to get in touch and I’ll do my best to get back to you as quickly as possible.